Introduction

 Configure your deployment to be pointed to your

-directory.
+docs directory.
 Ensure set up as a monorepo is selected.